wmcdonald404/terraform-sandbox-aws/single_az/README.md

 In order to understand how disk sizing and changes work, we can format, label and mount the second block device, change it and observe the corresponding in-instance behaviour.

-## Formatting, labelling and mounting the initial disk
+## Formatting, labelling and mounting the user volume

 1. Connect to the new instance